markcellus/youtube-video-js/README.md

 ##Usage

-Suppose you have the following HTML in the DOM.
+Suppose you have the following HTML in the DOM (A Youtube Video).

 ```html
 <video width="640" height="360">